agilord/aws_client/generated/aws_emr_api/README.md

 **Warning: This is a generated library, some operations may not work.**

 *About the service:*
-Amazon EMR is a web service that makes it easy to process large amounts of data efficiently.
-Amazon EMR uses Hadoop processing combined with several AWS products to do tasks such as web indexing, data mining, log file analysis, machine learning, scientific simulation, and data warehousing.
+Amazon EMR is a web service that makes it easier to process large amounts of data efficiently.
+Amazon EMR uses Hadoop processing combined with several AWS services to do tasks such as web indexing, data mining, log file analysis, machine learning, scientific simulation, and data warehouse management.

 ## Links